Estimated reading time: 5 minutes

 The holiday season is upon us.
-However you celebrate it, our culture is full of ideas of what to give to others.
-But how do you give to and nurture your intimate relationship?
-Even though holidays can be painful for some of us, here are some holiday season relationship tips.
+However you choose to celebrate it, our culture is full of ideas about what to give to others.
+But how do you give to and nurture your intimate relationship in ways that don’t require spending money?
+Even though holidays can be painful for some of us, here are some helpful holiday season relationship tips.

-What qualities and characteristics are most important to you in a partner?
-Make sure that you focus on developing these qualities in yourself instead of wanting your partner to change.
+Before we begin, take a moment to list the qualities and characteristics that are most important to you in a partner.
+Next, make sure that you focus on developing these qualities in yourself instead of wanting your partner to change so your needs will be met.
 Be the partner you would like to have.
 Become the change you want to see happen.

 We often have a list of things we want others to give to us, or a list of how we want them to be towards us.
 Yet we rarely ask ourselves what we can give to the relationship.